chrijaque/runpod_chatterbox/README.md

 1. Place your `firebase_creds.json` in the root directory
 2. Update the bucket name in environment variables
-3. The API will automatically upload files to Firebase Storage
+3. The API will automatically upload files to R2

 ## 🧪 Testing